Specialization in the international Master Visual Arts - Graphic Design

 In the master Graphic Storytelling you learn to develop your graphic and narrative skills.
 This makes it unique in Flanders.

 During the master in Graphic Storytelling, you prove your masterships as a graphic storyteller or autonomous illustrator.
-Not only fiction but also non-fiction is on the program: documentary, autobiography, reportage etc.
+The programme features not only fiction but also non-fiction, including documentaries, autobiographies, reportage, and more.

-• You will expand your technical drawing capacities and learn to work with new technologies in both print and digital media.
+• You will expand your technical drawing skills and learn to work with new technologies in both print and digital media.

-• You will practice storytelling techniques to tell your own story in a personal way.
+• You will develop storytelling techniques to tell your own story in a personal way.

-As a MA student, you'll choose your own project and formulate your own relevant research questions.
-You'll demonstrate that you are able to work critically and innovatively within your chosen discipline or able to initiate multidisciplinary projects.
-You'll work in a productive and stimulating environment in which confrontation and communication with other students and tutors are the driving force for deepening your own work.
+As a Master's student, you'll define your own project and formulate your own relevant research questions.
+You'll demonstrate your ability to work critically and innovatively within your chosen discipline or your ability to initiate multidisciplinary projects.
+You'll work in a productive and stimulating environment in which confrontation and communication with fellow students and tutors drive the development and deepening of your artistic practice.

 The open, questioning attitude you take as a designer/author towards available media ensures that the switch between techniques and disciplines becomes a matter of course.
 In other words: the autonomous designer/author sometimes makes video, sometimes conceptual work, then a book or a digital project.
 In addition, you'll write a thesis in which you reflect on your practice, methodology and the choices you make.
 Alongside design, you'll focus on an ongoing critical analysis of your work process through academic writing and presentations.